saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium/selenium4.md

 ## New Features

-Here are 10 new features in Selenium 4 that you can use in your Sauce Labs Tests, with examples in each language.
+Here are 10 new features in Selenium 4.0 that you can use in your Sauce Labs Tests, with examples in each language.

 #### 1. Relative Locators

-Relative locators allow you to identify elements in relationship to each other as they are displayed on the page using more natural language friendly terms, such as “above”, “below”, “left of”, “right of”, and “near”.
+Relative locators allow you to identify elements in relationship to each other as they are displayed on the page using more natural, language friendly terms, such as “above”, “below”, “left of”, “right of”, and “near”.

 :::caution
 Changing the size of browser window or adding or removing things on the page can change which element is located.
 :::

 <Tabs